 PREPARE THE EGGPLANT

-For this dish, you’ll want to use 2 to 3 long Asian eggplant (about 1 pound, see photo above for reference).
+For this dish, you’ll want to use 2 to 3 long Chinese or Japanese eggplant (about 1 pound, see photo above for reference).
 I prefer cooking with this type of eggplant in general because the seeds are much more tender compared to larger eggplant.
-Plus, Asian eggplant usually don’t taste bitter.
+Plus, the eggplant usually doesn’t taste bitter.

 Take the eggplant and cut them into 2.5 to 3-inch sections.
 Then, slice each section into batons that are about 1/4 to 1/2-inch thick.

 Many eggplant recipes recommend salting the eggplant and letting it sit for a while, but I don’t think that is necessary for this recipe.
 The purpose of the salting is to draw out moisture from the eggplant and to mask the bitterness of eggplant.
 However, I don’t find Asian eggplant to be bitter.
 Furthermore, I don’t find the minimal amount of moisture in the eggplant to be an issue for flash frying the eggplant.
 Finally, whenever I salt eggplant beforehand, I lose some of the subtle, sweet flavor of eggplant, which I enjoy.
 The sauce in this spicy eggplant recipe is quite flavorful already!
 For these reasons, I don’t think you need to salt the eggplant before flash frying.

 Fill a wok with 3/4 cup of canola or any neutral-flavored oil and heat it over medium-high heat.
 Once the oil reaches about 350ºF to 360ºF (175ºC to 180ºC), the oil is ready for frying (this should take about 3 minutes).
 Working in batches, fry a large handful of eggplant in the hot oil for 1 minute.
 Then, transfer the flash-fried eggplant to a plate and continue to flash fry the remaining eggplant.